iamyb/lnk_bip_buf/README.md

 lnk-bip-buf(Linked Bip Buffer, LBB) provides a lightweight and high-performance memory alloc/free mechanism for realtime stream processing.

 It requires the buffer **MUST** be in a continuous memory area to cater the cache policy.
-With this the successive stream data blocks could be allocated in adjacent memory area and then reduce cache missing and thrashing during the data processing.
+With this the successive stream data blocks could be allocated in adjacent memory area,  then reduce cache missing and thrashing during the data processing.
 It's **thread-unsafe** in current implementation.
 Therefore you have to add addtional locks to handle the usage in multi-thread processing.

 ####Usage Example